danielbui12/springboot-microservice/README.md

 # Spring Boot Microservices Example

 ## Tech stack
-- **DEPRECATED** Spring Cloud Feign: allows services to synchronously communicate with each other.
+- Spring Boot
-  - Using Spring REST Client instead
+- Spring REST Client: allows services to synchronously communicate with each other.
 - Spring Web: for RESTful web API
 - Lombok: Java annotation
 - Testcontainer: lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.